-Knowing what to look for is vital for the early identification of abuse and neglect.
-All staff should be aware of the indicators of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection.
+Knowing what to look for is vital for the early identification of abuse, neglect and exploitation.
+All staff should be aware of the indicators of abuse, neglect and exploitation so that they are able to identify cases of children who may be in need of help or protection.

 Abuse: a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
-Abuse can take place wholly online, or technology maybe used to facilitate offline abuse.
+Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 Children maybe abused by an adult or adults or by another child or children.